sebastien-ggp/com.sasteren.podcast/README.md

 # Podcast-media
 plays podcasts in Homey Media

-Saving podcasts in settings is tricky.
-Add podcasts, then add a new line and delete that line.
-That triggers a save-action.

 ## to do:
 <br><strike>1) https doesn't work :(</strike>
 <br><strike>2) why the &^%%$ doesn't saving work?</strike>